craftcms/shopify/README.md

 <a href="{{ product.getShopifyUrl({ variant: variant.id }) }}">Buy now</a>
 ```

+This has limited utility if you are displaying products on-site (rather than linking back to a Shopify storefront).
+To get the URL of a product within your Craft project, use `product.url`.

 #### `Product::getShopifyEditUrl()`

-For your administrators, you can even link directly to the Shopify admin:
+For administrators, you can even link directly to the Shopify admin:

 ```twig
 {# Assuming you’ve created a custom group for Shopify admin: #}